High intensity interval training (HIIT) is a workout

 Dont’ forget to clear an exercise program with your doctor before you start this kind of training.
 Since I’m not able to be with you for this workout, nor do I know your personal, physical needs, you’ll be performing this exercise at your own risk.

 - Go as long as you can at this level.
-This can be anywhere from 90 seconds to 8 minutes.
+This can be anywhere from 1-2 minutes.
 Let your body let you know how much time you can spend at this level.
 If you can go for 10 minutes, you can bump it up a little higher on the next interval.
 Basically, the harder you work, the less time you’ll be able to spend in the interval.

 - Once you’ve gone as long as you can at this intensity, bring yourself back down to a warm-up pace and give yourself as much time as you need to recover back to your warm up level.
-You may need to bring it down to a walk at first.
+You may need to bring it down a lot.

 Congratulate yourself for a job well done!